Does New Siding Increase Home Value?

 2. Factor in your climate

-Durability of most siding products depends on the weather, so take your climate into account.
+The durability of most siding products depends on the weather, so take your climate into account.
 Don’t choose wood or stucco if you live in an exceptionally rainy area.
-For extreme weather conditions, select siding that can withstand impact such as steel or engineered wood.
+For extreme weather conditions, select siding that can withstand impact, such as steel or engineered wood.

 3. Learn about trends from local real estate agent

 Connect with a top real estate agent for insight into which siding materials and colors appeal to buyers in your market.
-An agent can offer guidance so you can recoup your investment with new siding that increases home value.
+These professionals can offer guidance so you can recoup your investment with new siding that increases home value.

 4. Look around your neighborhood